Winipedia/pyrig/docs/builders/index.md

         output_file.write_text("artifact content")
 ```

-Place this in `myapp/dev/builders/my_builder.py` and it will be automatically discovered when running `uv run myapp build`.
+Place this in `myapp/dev/builders/my_builder.py` and it will be automatically discovered when running `uv run pyrig build`.
 Any other file location within the `dev/builders` module will also work.